The author begins with these three production abstractions...

 Why the social character of scientific knowledge is the reason why we can trust it

-is likely to be trustworthy.
-Based on the Tanner Lectures on Human Values at Princeton University, this timely and provocative
+the knowledge produced is likely to be trustworthy.
+Based on the Tanner Lectures on Human Values at Princeton University, this timely and provocative book features

 How to Change Your Mind (2018/2019) Michael Pollan